Anu86/LCA_final/README.md

 #
 #### SOLIDITY SMART CONTRACT

-The smart contract was developed using the ERC1155 standard.
-The standard provided basic framework for the contract.
+The smart contract was developed using the `ERC1155` standard.
+The ERC standard provided basic framework for the contract.
 It was enhanced with the following functionality, only some of it was used in the application.
 The code for the latest development is in the `ft_n_nft.sol` file in the r&d folder.
 This is under constant development.
-The code that was used for this phase of the app is in the `main` folder.
+The code that was used for this phase of the app is in the main folder.

 * Register the NFTs/TOKENS on BLOCKCHAIN
     * registerToken()